AFL Women's Grand Final: Entertainment and traditions

 It is customary for the Grand Final to begin with a rendition of the Australian National Anthem in which both teams line up opposite each other.
-Most grand finals thus far has been accompanied by a musical entertainment act that has performed before the match or at half-time.
-At the commencement of the match, an award ceremony is held for individual awards which include best on ground award and premiership medals awarded for each participant.
-The captains of both sides are invited to make a speech and the cup is presented to the captain and coach of the winning team.
-Following the ceremonies, players of the winning side assemble on a podium for a team celebration photographs with the premiership cup and premiership medals.
+Most grand finals thus far have been accompanied by a musical entertainment act that has performed before the match or at half-time.
+At the conclusion of the match, an award ceremony is held for individual awards, which include a best-on-ground award and premiership medals awarded for each participant.
+The captains of both sides are invited to make a speech, and the cup is presented to the captain and coach of the winning team.
+Following the ceremonies, players of the winning side assemble on a podium for team celebration photographs with the premiership cup and premiership medals.

 Entertainment

 Musicians and groups to have performed at the grand final include Megan Washington in 2017 and Amy Shark in 2019.
-Australian musician Missy Higgins was booked to perform at the 2018 Grand Final but her gig was cancelled on the day of the match, due to heavy rain and surface conditions at Princes Park.
-Delta Goodrem performed before the match entertainment at the season seven Grand Final.
+Australian musician Missy Higgins was booked to perform at the 2018 Grand Final, but her gig was cancelled on the day of the match due to heavy rain and surface conditions at Princes Park.
+Delta Goodrem performed the pre-match entertainment at the 2022 season 7 Grand Final.

 Sprint

-In 2021 the AFL incorporated a sprint running race (initially known as the Colgate AFLW Grand Final Sprint) into the on-field entertainment on the day of the grand final.
-In the men's competition, the Grand Final Sprint has been held since 1979.
+In 2021, the AFL incorporated a sprint running race (initially known as the Colgate AFLW Grand Final Sprint) into the on-field entertainment on the day of the grand final.
+In the men's competition, the Grand Final Sprint has been held since 1979 (albeit with a break from 1988–2001).
+The race has only been held twice, with none run since 2022 season 6.

-Best-on-ground
+Best on ground

 The best-on-ground medal is presented to the player judged as best on the ground during the grand final by a panel of experts.